 Here’s a few tips for getting a better night’s sleep:

-Do not watch TV or any screen for at least 30 minutes before bed.
-This is because the blue hue in the screen's pixels are interpreted by the brain as being sunlight, and the brain begins to produce cortisol instead of melatonin (that means it begins waking up instead of going to sleep).
-If you absolutely MUST watch something while you fall asleep, then I recommend using "night mode" on your device (removes the blue hue).
+- Turn off your TV or any screen 30 minutes before bed.
+This is because the blue hue in the screen’s pixels are interpreted by the brain as being sunlight, and the brain begins to produce cortisol instead of melatonin (that means it begins waking up instead of going to sleep).
+If you absolutely MUST watch something while you fall asleep, then I recommend using “night mode” on your device (removes the blue hue).

 I know…I know…#exercise is always recommended to improve mental health and improve your ability to handle stress, and there’s a reason it’s always recommended: it works…most of the time.
 But there’s two sides to every coin though right?